 Pick-up time is usually between 7AM and 8AM.
 Drop-off time at Puerto Princesa City is 4-5PM.

 Upon arrival in Sabang, your guide will have to secure a time slot for your group in the Underground River Authorities Office.
 Waiting time may sometimes stretch for 1-2 hours.
-There are optional activities you can do in Sabang while waiting.
+There are optional activities you can do in Sabang while waiting, which includes zipline, mangrove tour, and zipline.

 Things to bring